dpurohit108/DH110-F22-DHRUVP/README.md

 <div style="text-align: center;"><iframe width="640" height="360" src="https://www.youtube.com/embed/8J-7qhC3U3M" title="110 Recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 It was found that the issues that I had raised from the heuristic analysis were issues that the user faced while performing the usability testing.
 While the user was successful at completing a majority of the tasks (and subtasks) listed above, the user pointed out that the **most likely task*** they would complete was **the most difficult and time consuming**.
-The user was frustrated and somewhat lost at numerous points throughtout the testing process, and brought up specific issues pertaining to:
+The user was frustrated and somewhat lost at numerous points throughout the testing process, and brought up specific issues pertaining to:

 * the search bar not working
 * menu bar not being fully functional